urbanopt/urbanopt-ditto-reader/README.md

    file that is cross referenced with the timestamps in the SCENARIO_NAME/opendss/profiles/timestamps.csv file created from profiles in SCENARIO_NAME/FEATURE_ID/feature_reports/feature_report_reopt.csv if use_reopt is true and SCENARIO_NAME/FEATURE_ID/feature_reports/default_feature_report.csv if use_reopt is false.
+It assumes start_time to be 00:00:00 if start_date is found but no
-It runs the entire year if timestep not found.
+    start_time.
+It runs the entire year if timestamp not found.
 1. "end_date": Optional, String, Indicates the end date of the simulation.
 Uses format "YYYY/MM/DD"
 1. "end_time": Optional, String, Indicates the end time of the simulation.
 Uses format "HH:MM:SS".
    The end_date and end_time are aggregate to get the timestamp using format (using format "YYYY/MM/DD HH:MM:SS") for the config file and is cross referenced with the timestamps in the SCENARIO_NAME/opendss/profiles/timestamps.csv file created from profiles in SCENARIO_NAME/FEATURE_ID/feature_reports/feature_report_reopt.csv if use_reopt is true and SCENARIO_NAME/FEATURE_ID/feature_reports/default_feature_report.csv if use_reopt is false.
-It runs the entire year if timestep not found.
+It runs the entire year if timestamp not found.
 1. "timestep": Optional, Float number of minutes between each simulation.
 If smaller than timesteps (or not an even multiple) provided by the reopt feature reports (if use_repot is true), or urbanopt feature reports (if use_reopt is false), an error is raised
 1. "upgrade_transformers": Optional, Boolean (True/False).
 If true, will automatically upgrade transformers that are sized smaller than the sum of the peak loads that it serves.
 Does not update geojson file - just opendss output files